 The serial port is a one-to-one protocol that lets a single LW20 talk to a single host controller.
 The serial interface uses 3.3 V logic to transmit results and receive commands.
-5 V logic should also work without any level shifters.

 Multiple LW20's with an I2C port can be connected onto an I2C bus.
 The I2C interface uses 3.3 V logic to receive commands from a master device.
-In some cases, 5 V logic will also work but this is not guaranteed.